Asbi-Tech/invictus-ai-agent-platform/docs/COPILOT_API.md

 ## State Persistence

-The agent uses Cosmos DB for state persistence via LangGraph's checkpointer:
+The agent uses Cosmos DB for state persistence, which is **required** for HITL to work:

 - **Sessions**: Conversation history and context
-- **Checkpoints**: Graph state snapshots for resumption
+- **Checkpoints**: Graph state snapshots for HITL resume
 - **Artifacts**: Generated documents with versioning

-If Cosmos DB is unavailable, the agent runs without persistence (in-memory only).
+If Cosmos DB is unavailable, HITL functionality will not work (sessions cannot be resumed).

 ---